 More than anything, I enjoy the challenge of translating: the challenge of transferring meaning from one culture to another.

 My Spanish translations include software user guides, film scripts, literature and poetry.
 I also enjoy writing in Spanish, particularly on an academic level.
 My Yiddish translations have been primarily literature and poetry, but also business documents and transcription.
-I translated a 336-page book - the Y. Eybrams Bukh (J. Abrams Book) - from Yiddish to English, and my translation of Yaakov Gordin's Iz er shuldig? ("Is He Guilty?") was featured in Pakn Treger, the Yiddish Book Center journal, and my translation of Salomea Perl's Tsipke and Ayzik Meyer Dik's The Beautiful Minke arecurrently published on the Yiddish Book Center website.
+I translated a 336-page book - the Y. Eybrams Bukh (J. Abrams Book) - from Yiddish to English, my translation of Yaakov Gordin's Iz er shuldig? ("Is He Guilty?") was featured in Pakn Treger, the Yiddish Book Center journal, and my translation of Salomea Perl's Tsipke and Ayzik Meyer Dik's The Beautiful Minke arecurrently published on the Yiddish Book Center website.
 I am a volunteer Yiddish translator for the Ellis Island Discography Project, and have transliterated and then translated a variety of Yiddish songs relating to the Jewish immigrant experience at the beginning of the twentieth century.

 I began my career working with a language of a different sort - that of electronic voltages and signals, of electrical currents amplifying and decreasing, the hum of circuits conducting, the black-and-white world of digital logic, and the mathematical beauty of a sine wave.